 Only 2 hours from Toronto!
 Full schedules are available at Via Rail.

 Collins Bay forms the western boundary of the City of Kingston, one of Canada’s premiere tourist centers.
 It is a visitor’s dream: steeped in the history of being Canada’s first capital, home to Sir John A. MacDonald, invigorated by the presence of Queen’s University and protected from invasion by Old Fort Henry.
 It maintains a vibrant downtown, a tourist center on the waterfront, interesting shops, and a collection of truly excellent restaurants.

 The Thousand Islands

 The St. Lawrence River, flowing in from Lake Ontario becomes in the course of a few miles, so wide and so full of islands that it was called the Lake of the 1000 Islands.
 To the Indians, it was known as “Manatoana” or Garden of the Great Spirit.

 The “inland passage” from the west via the Murray Canal is in itself a wonderful boating destination.
 The delights of Prince Edward county and the Loyalist townships are close at hand along with the advantages of cruising protected waters.

 The “Rum Run”

-The many bays of upstate New York and the destinations on the U.S. side of the St. Lawrence are steeped in the history of prohibition when “entrepreneurs” from both countries plied these waters on the “trade routes” of the times.
-For those of us who have become somewhat less adventuresome, Collins Bay Marina is a Canada Customs check in point for those boaters traveling between Canada the United States.
+The many bays of upstate New York and the destinations on the U.S. side of St. Lawrence are steeped in the history of prohibition when “entrepreneurs” from both countries plied these waters on the “trade routes” of the times.
+For those of us who have become somewhat less adventuresome, Collins Bay Marina is a Canada Customs check-in point for those boaters traveling between Canada and the United States.
 Further information is available at the Canada Customs and Immigration web site .